 Tuesday, October 20, 2015

-Indie Ttalking With Sarah Duni Bourland From Space Waves
+Indie Talking With Sarah Duni Bourland From Space Waves

 Indievotion publishes today the second of a series of in depth interviews with musicians and/or bands that it deeply cherishes.
 This new interview is with Sarah Duni Bourland from the Long Beach based dark psych gaze, the highly talented trio Space Waves.
 The interview was scheduled since the beginning of summer and we were really looking forward to doing it because we are pretty sure that the music world must break with the mainstream chain of mediocracy and get in touch with the fantastic work that so many bands are making most of them in a DIY regular basis.